 Home inspections are questioned by some homebuyers and investors?
 This is especially true when the home is newly built or renovated.

-Some homebuyers may minimize having a licensed home inspection for various reasons.
-For example, some first time purchasers may unwittingly be influenced by buzz words that they hear in the real estate industry like “new”, “rehabbed”, “totally renovated”, “lots of upgrades”, without realizing how certain words can have an impact on their decision making process not to get an inspection, or pay attention to the inspection report if they do have one.
+Potential homebuyers may minimize having a licensed home inspection for various reasons, for example, some purchasers may unwittingly be influenced by buzz words they may hear in the real estate industry like new, rehabbed, totally renovated, lots of upgrades without realizing how certain words can have an impact on their decision making process, or even influencing them to perhaps forgo the inspection process altogether which is a crucial step in the purchasing process.

-Some investors feel that they may not need an inspection because they “got a guy” (contractor or whatever) that will look at the property and tell them what needs repairing, or perhaps they think because it is a given that certain systems or components will need replacement in the property whats the point in having an inspection?
-Well, why do most people get a second opinion, another quote when making a major purchase or in acquiring a service?
+Some investors feel that they may not need an inspection because they “got a guy”,contractor or whomever, that will look at the property and tell them what needs repairing.
+Some think because it is a given that certain systems or components will need replacement in the property whats the point in having an inspection?
+Well, why do most people get a second opinion or another quote when making a major purchase or when considering a service?

 Inspectall Inspections provide thorough inspections and inspect every property as if it were our own.
 Our focus is not on trying to build a relationship with those in the real estate industry but on servicing our clients.